sbxzy/BOFC0/README.md

 ### License:
 Free to use but restricted.
 Please, do not decrypt the encrypted py files.
-If you want to use these encrypted resources and egg model (animation) files, contact the author at sbxzy@foxmail.com or can [buy](https://www.microsoft.com/store/productId/9N82ZJHM81WJ) a windows version at Microsoft appstore, and send me the bill information through the email.
-I will reply with zipped code that run the complete game.
+If you want to use these encrypted resources and egg/bam model (animation) files, contact the author at sbxzy@foxmail.com or can [buy](https://www.microsoft.com/store/productId/9N82ZJHM81WJ) a Windows version at Microsoft appstore, and send the author the bill information through the email.
+The author will reply with zipped code that run the complete game in several working days.
 After recieving the pack, simply unzip and overwrite all py files and folders.
+By buying the game, the author grand you every right on the contents copyrighted to the author except the encrypted py files.
+The author do not hold copyright to following contents.

 This game includes files from several CC series copyrighted.
 Under the directories ‘musics/peace’ and ‘0addata’ under the game directory.
 All ogg files are from this project: